Graduate Fellowships

 The MIT HEALS Collaborative will pursue ambitious goals such as AI and life science, low-cost diagnostics, neuroscience and mental health, environmental life science, food and agriculture, the future of public health and health care, and women’s health.

-Women’s health Linda Griffith, the School of Engineering Professor of Teaching Innovation, codirects the MIT Center for Gynepathology Research, which brings together more than 15 laboratories and clinical practices in the Boston area and around the world to foster basic and clinical research in endometriosis, infertility, preterm birth, sexually transmitted infection, and other pathologies of the female reproductive tract.
+Linda Griffith, the School of Engineering Professor of Teaching Innovation, co-directs the MIT Center for Gynepathology Research, which brings together more than 15 laboratories and clinical practices in the Boston area and around the world to foster basic and clinical research in endometriosis, infertility, preterm birth, sexually transmitted infection, and other pathologies of the female reproductive tract.

 Launched in collaboration with the Charles H. Hood Foundation, addressing unmet needs in pediatric medicine by developing technologies and treatments tailored specifically for children.